apache/tvm/nnvm/README.md

 # NNVM: Build deep learning system by parts

 NNVM is not a deep learning library.
-It is a modular, lightweight library to help build deep learning libraries efficiently.
+It is a modular, decentralized and lightweight library to help build deep learning libraries efficiently.

 ## What is it